infinum/ios-prince-of-versions/README.md

 For each requirement key listed in a configuration, there should exist a requirement check closure.
 If you don't provide it, the requirement will be considered as not met, and the whole configuration will be discarded.

+> If the JSON contains `required_os_version` key under requirements, the library itself will handle checking if that requirement is met.
+You don't need to provide a closure.

 Here is the example of how to add requirement check closures.

   ```swift